-Dr. Bayram is an Assistant Professor in the Department of Emergency and holds a joint appointment in the Department of International health at the Bloomberg School of Public Health.
+Dr. Bayram is an Associate Professor in the Department of Emergency and holds a joint appointment in the Department of International health at the Bloomberg School of Public Health.

 Dr. Bayram received his undergraduate and medical degree from the American University of Beirut in Lebanon.
 In 1999, he completed his residency in emergency medicine at Cook County Hospital in Chicago.
 He returned to Lebanon where he served as chairman of an emergency department until 2002.
 Upon his return to the U.S. he joined the emergency department at Rush University Medical Center as a full time faculty, while continuing to work at Cook County Hospital on a part time basis.